frostyaxe/Blaze-Tracker/README.md

       <td>Password/Authentication token of the user.
 For gmail, Please generate the app password and use it instead of actual login password: https://myaccount.google.com/apppasswords.
 Store it in the environment variable named as "EMAIL_SECRET".</td>
     </tr>
   </table>

+### Step 2: Run the application on development server for POC.
+If you want to use any production webserver then use gunicorn.

+To run it on development server, execute the below command in the root folder of this repository.</br>
+`python blaze.py`